yairkl/Telegram-Leads-Bot/README.md

 # Telegram-Leads-Bot
-Before working with Telegram’s API, you need to get your own API ID and hash:
+Before working with Telegram-Leads-Bot, you need to configure your account in userKeys.py:

 1. [Login to your Telegram account](https://my.telegram.org/) with the phone number of the developer account to use.
 Click under API Development tools.